 Oh my god, why is this movie 3 hours long??
 It’s a Hallmark original movie, for fuck’s sake!
-I refuse to sit though all of this in one sitting, so just like Hallmark Channel did, I’m breaking this up into two parts.
+I refuse to sit through all of this in one sitting, so just like Hallmark Channel did, I’m breaking this up into two parts.
 Because all the best movies–and reviews–end with “to be continued.”

 The Curse of King Tut, AKA The Curse of King Tut’s Tomb for some reason, stars Mr. Casper Van Dien.
 I could end the review right there, but only aficionados of bad movies would know what that means.
 Van Dien has made some… interesting choices in the movies he’s been in over the last two decades, in that they’re all pretty damn bad.
 Like, bad enough to make me wonder if he was actually good in Starship Troopers or if it’s all nostalgia.
 But I digress.